-For many backpackers the favourite way to get around New Zealand is through the Kiwi Experience.
-I signed up for the Sheepdog Pass to take me from Auckland to Christchurch using the hop-on hop-off travel approach over 8 days exploring all sorts along the way!
-Check out the Kiwi Experience North Island Itinerary
+For many backpackers a popular way to get around New Zealand is through the Kiwi Experience.
+I signed up for the Sheepdog Pass to take me from Auckland to Christchurch using the hop-on hop-off bus pass to enjoy over 8 days exploring all the highlights along the North Island before heading across the Cook Strait for the remainder of the trip on the south.
+To kick off sharing my experience and tips, check out the Kiwi Experience North Island Itinerary below!

-and here you can find just how it went on the North Island leg of our trip.
 From the cosmopolitan Auckland down to the cultural Wellington plus some incredible spots in between, you can be sure that the North Island of New Zealand has incredible scenery and exhilarating activities to suit every backpacker!
+On the North Island leg of our tour we were busy bonding and getting familiarised with all sorts of New Zealand practices.

-After getting up way earlier than necessary I waited at the bus stop for the iconic big green bus to come and collect me outside the Kiwi Experience office in Auckland.
-After a briefing on how the tour works we were off.
 The Kiwi Experience offers a hop-on hop-off method to travelling the length and breadth of the country.
 With a helpful and excitable driver/guide you’re in safe hands and secure in the knowledge that you’re led through this beautiful landscape with a true pro leading the way.
+Although the drivers are there for support, you won’t be babied or made to feel too restricted.
+We were all adults and they’ll treat you as one!

 Kiwi Experience North Island Itinerary By Day